ilios/ilios/INSTALL.md

 #en = 'english', enter your desired language ISO abbreviation, if different
 locale: en

 #this should be a long string of random characters and letters of your choosing.
-If you are running in a load-balanced environment,
+If you are
-#these need to be the same for all servers being deployed-to
+#running in a load-balanced environment, these need to be the same on all the webservers in
+#the group.
+IMPORTANT:  You MUST change this to your own value as using the default value would
+#be EXTREMELY dangerous in a production enviroment!
 token: ThisCanBeWhateverYouLike

 #These should all be set to 'false' in a production environment